ruixing76/alta2023/src/pages/papers/index.md

 * Lucas Domingos and Paulo Santos.
 _A Semantics of Spatial Expressions for interacting with unmanned aerial vehicles_

-* Shunichi Ishihara, Satoru Tsuge, Mitsuyuki Inaba and Wataru Zaitsu _Estimating the Strength of Authorship Evidence with a Deep-Learning-Based Approach_
+* Shunichi Ishihara, Satoru Tsuge, Mitsuyuki Inaba and Wataru Zaitsu.
+_Estimating the Strength of Authorship Evidence with a Deep-Learning-Based Approach_

 * David Brock, Ali Khan, Tam Doan, Alicia Lin, Yifan Guo and Paul Tarau.